stampit-org/stampit/ADVANCED_EXAMPLES.md

 ```
 Note, you can validate anything in any way you want and need.

-Compose the new validator stamp to our `User` stamp:
+Compose the new validator stamp with our `User` stamp:
 ```js
 const UserWithValidation = User.compose(JoiPrevalidator) // Adds new method prevalidate() to the stamp.
   .prevalidate('authorize', { // Setup a prevalidation rule using our new "static" function.